 Notes

 - It's important to pour the dressing over the potato slices while they are still warm so that they soak up the dressing and thicken it.
-So don't rinse the potatoes with cold water and use them immediately.
+Don't rinse the potatoes with cold water - use them immediately.

 Leave a Reply